Manhattan Project: Legacy

 The Naval Research Laboratory had long been interested in the prospect of using nuclear power for warship propulsion, and sought to create its own nuclear project.
 In May 1946, Nimitz, now Chief of Naval Operations, decided that the Navy should instead work with the Manhattan Project.
 A group of naval officers were assigned to Oak Ridge, the most senior of whom was Captain Hyman G. Rickover, who became assistant director there.
 They immersed themselves in the study of nuclear energy, laying the foundations for a nuclear-powered navy.
 A similar group of Air Force personnel arrived at Oak Ridge in September 1946 with the aim of developing nuclear aircraft.
-Their Nuclear Energy for the Propulsion of Aircraft (NEPA) project ran into formidable technical difficulties, and was ultimately cancelled.
+Their Nuclear Energy for the Propulsion of Aircraft project ran into formidable technical difficulties and was ultimately canceled.

-The ability of the new reactors to create radioactive isotopes in previously unheard-of quantities sparked a revolution in nuclear medicine in the immediate postwar years.
-Starting in mid-1946, Oak Ridge began distributing radioisotopes to hospitals and universities.
-Most of the orders were for iodine-131 and phosphorus-32, which were used in the diagnosis and treatment of cancer.
-In addition to medicine, isotopes were also used in biological, industrial and agricultural research.
+The ability of the new reactors to create radioactive isotopes in previously unheard-of quantities sparked a revolution in nuclear medicine.
+Starting in mid-1946, Oak Ridge began distributing radioisotopes to hospitals and universities, primarily iodine-131 and phosphorus-32 for cancer diagnosis and treatment.
+Isotopes were also used in biological, industrial and agricultural research.

+Its production sites, operating with new technologies, exotic substances, and under conditions of secrecy and haste, also left a vast legacy of waste and environmental damage.
+At Hanford, for example, corrosive and radioactive wastes were stored in "hastily fabricated, single-shell, steel-lined, underground storage tanks" that were intended to be temporary, awaiting a more permanent solution.
+Instead, they were neglected and eventually leaked.
+Issues of this kind resulted in Hanford becoming "one of the most contaminated nuclear waste sites in North America", and the subject of significant cleanup efforts after it was deactivated in the late Cold War.

 On handing over control to the Atomic Energy Commission, Groves bid farewell to the people who had worked on the Manhattan Project:

-In 2014, the United States Congress passed a law providing for a national park dedicated to the history of the Manhattan Project.
 The Manhattan Project National Historical Park was established on 10 November 2015.